-Dougherty has received recognitions and awards from Gaudeamus Muziekweek, the Internationale Gesellschaft für Neue Musik (IGNM/ISCM), the Aaron Copland House, SEAMUS/ASCAP, BMI, PARMA Recordings, the PRS for Music Society, the American Composers Forum, the Philadelphia Orchestra Association, the Institute for European Studies, and the UK Foreign Aid and Commonwealth Office.
+Dougherty was the recipient of the Luciano Berio Rome Prize in Music Composition from the American Academy in Rome.
+He has received additional recognitions, awards, and fellowships from the Columbia University's Institute for Ideas & Imagination, Civitella Ranieri Foundation, the American Academy of Arts and Letters, Gaudeamus Muziekweek, the Internationale Gesellschaft für Neue Musik (IGNM/ISCM), the Aaron Copland House, SEAMUS/ASCAP, BMI, PARMA Recordings, the PRS for Music Society, the American Composers Forum, the Philadelphia Orchestra Association, the Institute for European Studies, and the UK Foreign Aid and Commonwealth Office.
 William has been invited to attend composition courses at Acanthes, Fontainebleau, Royaumont, and IMPULS.
-He earned his Doctorate of Musical Arts (DMA) degree at Columbia University in New York City where his dissertation explores the collaborative creative process behind Éliane Radigue's instrumental music.
+He earned his Doctorate of Musical Arts (DMA) degree at Columbia University in New York City.